Shreeja-AirMetro/Github-Notes/Progress- PhD/Purpose.md

 The research mosaic analogy can be useful to keep in mind throughout one’s research career.
 For example, for a PhD student preparing research-focused job applications, they will likely need to write a research statement that reflects upon the body of their PhD works.
 This research statement is a mosaic.

+Science is the systematic transformation of the unknown into the known. https://matt.might.net/